-Communication between school and parents
+Communication between school and parents/ carers

-Our Home-School agreement summarises the school’s aims and values, the school’s responsibilities towards the children, the responsibilities of parents, and what the school expects of the children.
-We ask parents to sign this agreement when their child starts at our school, and where possible, for the children to sign it too.
+Our Home-School agreement summarises the school’s aims and values, our responsibilities towards the children, the responsibilities of parents, and what the school expects of the children.
+We ask parents to sign this agreement when their child starts at our school, and where appropriate, for the children to sign it too.
 The agreement covers the standard of education in our school, the ethos of the school, and our expectations regarding attendance, behaviour and homework.

 Regarding communication, our Home-School agreement states that the school should:

 - Work in partnership with parents and maintain good communication using a variety of methods

 - Make the school aware of any change in circumstances or concerns that might affect my/our child’s learning, behaviour or ability to do homework and let us know if there is any aspect that you need support with